SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 The native denizens of Axiom, the Plane of Uttermost Law, memonek dwell in a land with lakes and trees and birds and flowers.
 But on this alien world, the lakes are seas of mercury, the birds glitter with wings of glass stretched gossamer thin, and the flowers' petals are iridescent metal as flexible and fragile as any earthly rose.

 The minds of memonek are highly ordered.
 Their reason is their great pride.
-But when descending to the lower planes, including a manifold like Orden where law and chaos mix, a sickness comes over them—an uncontrollable sensation called emotion.
+But when descending to the lower planes, including a manifold like Orden where law and chaos mix, a sickness comes over them-an uncontrollable sensation called emotion.

 ### On Memonek

 "You want to tell me what just happened?"
 Sir John asked.
 Count Revile avoided his gaze, then turned and stamped across the bloody battlefield.
 "I'm fine!"
 Revile shouted, all evidence to the contrary.

 "I know what I saw," John said as he followed his friend.
 "You went into a *bloodlust*.
 And it's not the first time.
 Listen!"
 John shouted, uncharacteristically, trying to get the count to pay attention.
 "You *asked* me for help, remember?
-You want to get home," John gestured to the sky, "… and you asked for help and I *said*, 'Do you remember?'
+You want to get home," John gestured to the sky, "... and you asked for help and I *said*, 'Do you remember?'
 I said, '*Is there anything else we should know?*'

 "Now I *meant*, 'Is there anyone coming after you we need to know about?'
 But it's starting to *seem like* there's something wrong with *you*.
 That you *knew about* and *chose* not to tell me."